Shear viscoelasticity in anisotropic holographic axion model: Anisotropic black hole solutions

 where \text{Re}$\mathcal{B}_0\left(x;1-\frac{2n}{3},0\right)$ represents the regular sector of the real part of the incomplete beta function $\mathcal{B}\left(x;1-\frac{2n}{3},0\right)$ and the constant $\gamma _{1(n)}$ is

 with $\textbf{z}$ denoting positive integers.
 Here, the special case $n =\frac{3}{2}$ has been excluded.
-It should be mentioned that the above result (\ref{a1})-(\ref{gamma}) is obtained by choosing the integral constants properly, which ensures the regularity of the background solution in the bulk and does not disrupt the asymptotic AdS geometry.
+It should be mentioned that the above results (\ref{a1})-(\ref{gamma}) are obtained by choosing the integral constants properly, which ensures the regularity of the background solution in the bulk and does not disrupt the asymptotic AdS geometry.
 For more details about the derivation, one refers to Appendix \ref{Appendix A}.
-Then, the Hawking temperature can be read as
+Then, the Hawking temperature can be read off as

 While for $n=\frac{3}{2}$, one should solve it separately and obtain the corrections in the background metric as follows

 with the polylogarithm function $\text{Li}_{2}(x)$.
 And the Hawking temperature becomes